indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Look Up Family Court Records in Indiana?

 Some Indiana family law cases and court records are readily available online.
 Visit the Indiana Courts Case Search portal to look up public cases of the state’s Family Courts.
 You can find cases by searching by case number, citation number, names of the parties involved, or attorney.
 Indiana also provides dedicated registries for search for specific family law cases.
 These include child abuse cases, protection order cases, and guardianship cases.
-Note that some family law records such as adoption and most juvenile records are not available online.
+Note that some family law records such as adoption and most juvenile records, are not available online.

 For publicly available Family Court records, it’s also possible to access records at the clerk’s office in the county where the case was heard.
 Use the Indiana Court Directory to find the addresses and phone numbers of court clerks all over the state.